vmware/dod-compliance-and-automation/vsphere/6.7/README.md

 All technical NIST SP 800-53 requirements were considered while developing this STIG.
 Requirements that are applicable and configurable will be included in the final STIG.

-## Ansible Playbook

-Ansible is used for remediation of some aspects of the STIG mainly dealing with the vCenter Appliance.

-## Inspec Profile

-Inspec is used for auditing and when combined with [Heimdall](https://github.com/mitre/heimdall) the results can be easily viewed and tracked over time.

-## PowerCLI Scripts

-PowerCLI can be used for both auditing and remediation aspects for native vSphere controls.
+## Using this Repo

+This repo for 6.7 is split up between controls for the vCenter Server Appliance (vcsa) and vSphere.
+Within each of those areas are supporting auditing and remediation scripts (PowerCLI), playbooks (Ansible), and profiles (Inspec).

+In each of those areas you will find instructions on how to run those components and other relevant notes.

 ## Docs